Best Guitar Pedalboard: 2017 Edition

 What is a guitar pedalboard?

 In its most basic form, a pedal board is essentially a flat board that serves to hold your guitar effects pedals in place.
 Guitarists typically have a variety of pedals - from tuners to reverb to fuzz and much much more.
 If you think of your pedals like pieces of a jigsaw puzzle, the pedalboard is the table the puzzle is built on.
-The pedalboard allows you to configure the pedals, chain them together, power them, and make sure they stay put.
+The pedalboard allows you to configure the pedals, chain them together, power them, easily take them from one gig to the next, and make sure they stay put.

 So, why do you need one?